 Whether you’re an active trader or buy-and-hold investor, there are several things to consider before choosing a broker.
 In some cases, ‘Commission-free’ brokers in Europe can be expensive to use if the overall costs are not assessed appropriately.

 Although it may not seem so from the surface, commission-free trading in Europe is never completely free.
 While the price for opening or closing a position is generally lower than with traditional brokers, the companies offering these services still need to make money.

 They charge some kind of fee, be it for exchanging currency, withdrawing funds, or something else.
 Commission-free trading in Europe often means that the costs are incorporated in the spread.
 Also, low-cost brokers often lack the breadth of products, charting, news streaming, or advanced tools offered by heavy-weight firms.

 When topping up your account, some brokers automatically exchange your funds into a different denomination than you deposited, often USD.
 However, larger brokers usually accept local currency deposits.

-A spread refers to the difference between the sell (bid) and the buy (ask) price of a security.
+A spread refers to the difference between a security’s sell (bid) and buy (ask) price.
 When trading stocks, most brokers use market spreads, meaning they match the bid and ask price on the market.
-For this they charge a fee for every trade.
-Commission-free brokers might incorporate these fees into the spread which is perceived as less transparent.
+For this, they charge a fee for every trade.
+Commission-free brokers might incorporate these fees into the spread, which is perceived as less transparent.